verygoodgraphics/vgg_runtime/README.md

 ## LICENSE

 VGG Runtime is licensed under [VGG License](./LICENSE), which includes a royalty fee under certain conditions.

 You can find a simplified explanation in VGG [FAQ](https://docs.verygoodgraphics.com/start/faq) if you don't want to read the tedious license.

+And you are welcome to contribute to this project under VGG's [Contributor Reward Program](https://docs.verygoodgraphics.com/community/contributor-reward-program).